AROW: V2X-based Automated Right-of-Way Algorithm for Cooperative Intersection Management: Future Works

 -2.5\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Ghayoor Shah} is a Ph.D. candidate at the University of Central Florida.
 He received the B.Sc. degree in Computer Engineering from University of Illinois at Urbana-Champaign in 2018.
 He has previously worked as a mobility engineering intern at Phantom Auto and as a research intern at Ford Motor Company.
-His research interests include Connected and Autonomous Vehicles (CAVs), scalability analysis of V2X, and applications of artificial intelligence to cooperative driving. \end{IEEEbiography} -2.5\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Yaser P. Fallah} is an Associate Professor in the ECE Department at the University of Central Florida.
-He received the Ph.D. degree from the University of British Columbia, Vancouver, BC, Canada, in 2007.
-From 2008 to 2011, he was a Research Scientist with the Institute of Transportation Studies, University of California Berkeley, Berkeley, CA, USA.
-His research, sponsored by industry, USDoT, and NSF, is focused on intelligent transportation systems and automated and networked vehicle safety systems. \end{IEEEbiography} -2.5\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Danyang Tian} earned her Ph.D. degree in electrical engineering from the University of California, Riverside, in 2018.
+His research interests include Connected and Autonomous Vehicles (CAVs), scalability analysis of V2X, and applications of artificial intelligence to cooperative driving. \end{IEEEbiography} -2.5\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Danyang Tian} earned her Ph.D. degree in electrical engineering from the University of California, Riverside, in 2018.
 She is currently a scientist at Honda Research Institute USA, Inc. Her research interests include connected and automated vehicles, vehicular communication systems, and driver behavior modeling, application design and development of connected and automated vehicles, vehicle-to-everything (V2X) communication technologies.
 She serves as chair in the SAE International V2X Vehicular Applications Technical Committee. \end{IEEEbiography} -2.5\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Ehsan Moradi-Pari} is a lead principal scientist and communication/data research group lead at Honda Research Institute (HRI-US).
 His current research is focused on vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communications based on short-range communication and cellular technologies.
 He serves as Honda lead and representative for V2V and V2I precompetitive research such as Vehicle-to-Vehicle Systems Engineering and Vehicle Integration Research for Deployment, Cooperative Adaptive Cruise Control, and 5G Automotive Association (5GAA).
 He has spearheaded Honda’s efforts and preparations to accelerate connected automated vehicle deployment in the United States and the state of Ohio where he led the team to design and deploy the first-of-its-kind smart intersection concept in Marysville, Ohio.
-Dr. Moradi-Pari has several publications in internationally refereed journals, conference proceedings, and book chapters in the area of designing communication protocols and applications for connected and automated vehicles and modeling/analysis of intelligent transportation systems \end{IEEEbiography}
+Dr. Moradi-Pari has several publications in internationally refereed journals, conference proceedings, and book chapters in the area of designing communication protocols and applications for connected and automated vehicles and modeling/analysis of intelligent transportation systems \end{IEEEbiography} -2.5\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Yaser P. Fallah} is an Associate Professor in the ECE Department at the University of Central Florida.
+He received the Ph.D. degree from the University of British Columbia, Vancouver, BC, Canada, in 2007.
+From 2008 to 2011, he was a Research Scientist with the Institute of Transportation Studies, University of California Berkeley, Berkeley, CA, USA.
+His research, sponsored by industry, USDoT, and NSF, is focused on intelligent transportation systems and automated and networked vehicle safety systems. \end{IEEEbiography}